Homemade Brown Jug Cheese Soup: Hearty Comfort Food

 • If using a crockpot, combine all the ingredients and cook for 4-6 hours over medium heat.

-Menu Items to Serve with Brown Jug Soup
+Menu Items to Serve with Brown Jug Cheese Soup

-Brown Jug Soup is a meal in itself, but it pairs wonderfully with various accompaniments to make it a well-rounded and satisfying dining experience.
+Brown Jug Soup is a meal in itself, but it pairs wonderfully with various accompaniments for truly cozy dinners.
 Here are some menu items that complement this hearty soup perfectly:

 A loaf of crusty bread, whether it’s a baguette, sourdough, or hearty whole-grain bread, is an excellent choice to serve alongside your Brown Jug Soup.
 Slice it up, toast it, or simply tear off chunks to dip into your soup.